mazwat/mazwat.github.io/cybernetics-lm-2.md

 ![Angles and positions of nested objects](images/forward-angles.png) *Fig.14 - Angles and positions of nested objects*

 In this example we will start with the easy case, the one in which the first joint is in its starting position.
-This means that CLICK $$\alpha_0=0$$, like in the following diagram:
+This means that $\alpha_0=0$, like in the following diagram:
 This means that, simply: